AIS2203-H24/OpenCV_YOLO/README.md

 #### Utilize vcpkg (using manifest mode)
 Call CMake with `-DCMAKE_TOOLCHAIN_FILE=[path to vcpkg]/scripts/buildsystems/vcpkg.cmake`

+> Consider removing "contrib", "cuda" features from vcpkg.json if you don't need them.

 ## CUDA

 You can leverage CUDA if you have CUDA hardware and have compiled OpenCV with CUDA support.
 Replace `DNN_TARGET_CPU` with `DNN_TARGET_CUDA`.

+> Note, building OpenCV with CUDA may take a loooooong time (many hours).